The European Extremely Large Telescope

 Dubbed E-ELT for European Extremely Large Telescope, this revolutionary new ground-based telescope concept will have a 39-metre main mirror and will be the largest optical/near-infrared telescope in the world: “the world’s biggest eye on the sky”.

 The E-ELT programme was approved in 2012 and green light for construction was given at the end of 2014.
-First light is expected in 2024.
+First light is targeted for 2024.

 Science with the E-ELT